Excel Waterfall Charts: How To Create One That Doesn't Suck

 Adding variances and difference highlights

-In the previous example, you can see that the increase between EBITDA in 2020 and 2021 was 4.6k or 11.3%.
+The previous example shows that the increase between EBITDA in 2020 and 2021 was 4.6k or 11.3%.

 Creating an income statement with vertical waterfall charts